quantin96/tp/docs/UserGuide.md

 * For NAME and SUBJECT, partial words will be matched e.g. `Han` will match `Hans`, `CS` will match `CS2103`
 * For SUBJECT, only unfinished subjects will be considered e.g. finished subjects are not counted by the filter.
 * For PHONE and EMAIL, partial words will be matched e.g. `123` will match `12345678`, `john` will match `john@doe.com`
-* `view` with no arguments will just list all persons.
+* `view` with no arguments will just list all students.
-* `view` will also list all persons when given invalid format e.g.`view 123` or number of filters does not match number of values e.g. `f/n f/n f/n v/bob`.
+* `view` will also list all students when given invalid format e.g.`view 123` or number of filters does not match number of values e.g. `f/n f/n f/n v/bob`.
 * `view` returns error message `Invalid filter type or value.` if the format is correct but there are some invalid filters or values.
 * `view` can have multiple filters applied for any field (can be the same field) e.g. `view f/n v/bob f/n v/jes`.
 * Students matching all filters will be returned (i.e. `AND` search).